Hov1

-HOV1 (pronounced Hovet) are a Swedish hip hop group formed in 2015 signed to EMI Sweden / Universal Music Sweden.
+Hov1 (pronounced Hovet) were a Swedish hip hop group formed in 2015 signed to EMI Sweden / Universal Music Sweden.
 The group has released four studio albums; Hov1, Gudarna på Västerbron, Vindar på Mars, Barn av vår tid, and one mixtape Montague.
 They all charted atop the Swedish Albums Chart.
 The group have had 26 top 10 hits on the Swedish Singles Chart, with 12 of them reaching the top spot.

+In 2023, Hov1 ranked among the most streamed artists in Sweden - alongside global heavyweights like Taylor Swift and drove massive demand for their concert film.

+In 2025, Hov1 announced their disbandment after 10 years, following a farewell tour in July and August.

 History

 2015–2018: First releases and projects

 Made up of Ludwig Kronstrand, Noel Flike, Dante Lindhe and Axel Liljefors Jansson, Hov1's debut hit single was "Hur kan du säga saker", which was released in 2015.
 They released their self-titled debut album Hov1 in April 2017, promoting it with the "Abbey Road Tour".
 The follow-up album was Gudarna på Västerbron, released in April 2018.
 Both albums have topped the Swedish Albums Chart.

-2019–present: Vindar på Mars and mixtape Montague
+2019–2025: Releases through disbandment

 On 17 May 2019, the band released their third studio album, Vindar på Mars.
 Furthermore, on 10 January 2020, Hov1 released their fourth studio album (also described as a mixtape), called Montague.
 Both of these releases debuted at number one the Swedish Albums Chart.
 They also charted on the Finnish Albums Chart, peaking at number 25 and 40, respectively.

-According to Swedish newspaper Svenska Dagbladet, the group will release another album in the summer of 2020, which reportedly will contain more pop than previous releases as well as more inspiration from film music.
-A release date for the album has not yet been revealed, but it will reportedly contain nine tracks.
+Between 2021 and 2025, they released an additional four albums, all of which reached the top position on the Swedish Albums Chart.
+Barn av vår tid was released in 2021, followed by both Jag önskar jag brydde mig mer and ...Men det gör jag egentligen in 2024, and finally Förr nu & forever in 2025.
+Förr nu & forever is anticipated to be the final release of Hov1, following their disbandment.